dreamthought/dreamthought.github.io/_posts/2021-09-24-Katherine-Kirk-on-Managing-Entropy-in-Uncertain-Times.md

 Kirk: I’ve been in hibernation for the last few years, developing and working on case studies with an amazing group of people.
 There should be a book out soon, created by our little community of practitioners which will help.
 Stay tuned!
 {% endcapture %}
-{% include minimisable.html summary="Click to read" content=full-copy %}
+{% include minimisable.html summary="Read here" content=full-copy %}